 For the frame, a clean was suggested to remove the accumulation of dirt and dust.
 For the decorative losses, these areas could be remoulded and patinated to suit the style and age of the frame.
-Stabilising the miter joints would additionally prevent movement of the artwork when reinstalled in the frame.
+Stabilising the mitre joints would additionally prevent movement of the artwork when reinstalled in the frame.

 The first part of the treatment we carried out was to repair the tear using a thread by thread method, where the individual fibres of the tear are brought back together and re-aligned.
-The tear is then bonded using a heat treatment.
+The tear is then bonded using heat treatment.
 In the below right photograph, you can see how the tear looks after the repair is complete.

-With the tear now mended, we focused our attention on the remaining structural work and strip-lined the painting to provide much needed support where the canvas was deteriorating.
+With the tear now mended, we focused our attention on the remaining structural work and strip-lined the painting to provide much-needed support where the canvas was deteriorating.